 Type #4: Merchant Cash Advance

 Merchant Cash Advances (“MCAs”) are the most flexible.
 They are also the most expensive alternative financing product on the market.
 MCAs are not loans.
 They are cash advances against the credit card receivables of a business.
 The MCA provider gets a daily percentage of the credit or debit card sales until the agreed amount is paid in full.

 There are restrictions on the use of proceeds with no personal guarantee required.
 A key benefit is the simplicity of the application process and the “pay as you go” payment structure.
 This is ideal for seasonal businesses.

 MCAs could be a good source of capital for high return/short-term investments.
-But they are a very expensive and risky source of working capital.
+But they are a costly and risky source of working capital.
 Their APRs exceed 50%.
 Also, there is a risk of leaving the business owner with negative income due to their payment system.

 Other Asset Based Alternatives

-There are plenty of other forms of alternative capital.
+There are plenty of different forms of alternative capital.
 Usually, collateralizing some type of business assets.
 These types of loans vary in structure and payment schedule.
 But, they serve as a reasonable alternative for businesses.
 In particular, those with limited cash flows and/or suboptimal credit history.

 Is alternative lending right for your business?